2-complex/ruler-docs/caching.md

 Ruler aggressively caches build results instead of discarding them.
 It does this by copying files into `.ruler/cache/`  Each file in `.ruler/cache/` has filename equal to the hash of its contents.
-You can check this by running `ruler hash` on a file in that directory, and noting that the hash matches the filename:
+You can check this by running `ruler hash` on a file in that directory.
+The hash will match the filename:

 ```sh
 $ ruler hash .ruler/cache/NeGiY-9MRikJ6sIVnvxA1K14rL4EfLvREUClMXx2Lt8=
 NeGiY-9MRikJ6sIVnvxA1K14rL4EfLvREUClMXx2Lt8=
 ```

-When performing a build, Ruler considers each rule, and uses the current state of the source files and target files to see if a target need to update.
-At some point in the process, Ruler compares the current hash of the target file to what the hash should be for the current sources.
+For each rule in a build, Ruler compares the current hash of the target file to what the hash should be for the current sources.
 If the file has the wrong hash, Ruler checks the cache for a file with the right hash.
-If that file exists, then instead of rebuilding, Ruler copies the file into place.
+If that file exists, then instead of rebuilding, Ruler moves the file into place.
 To see this in action, let's make an example project.

 In the `poetry` directory, we have `line1.txt` and `line2.txt` like so: